instituteforgov/govuk_organisations/readme.md

 # GOV.UK Organisations - Data and analytics #

-Scripts to extract data from the GOV.UK 'Organisations' API and writing it to a database.
+Scripts to extract data from the GOV.UK 'Organisations' API and write it to a database.

 ### Data ###